Ashoknagar Kalyangarh: Sports

 Dr. Bidhan Chandra Roy Krirangan or commonly known as '3no.
 Stadium' (৩ নম্বর স্টেডিয়াম) is the main sports ground which is facilitated with two galleries for the crowd to sit.
-The "Ashoknagar Sports Association (ASA)" serve as its governing body.
+The "Ashokenagar Sports Association (ASA)" serve as its governing body.
 They organise cricket and football matches.
 Several prominent players have emerged from this region of different games, who have made the country proud.
 Two swimming pools and well-equipped gymnasium "Sutanu" are here.
 With the help of government, many clubs have modern facilities for bodybuilding.
 There are also training camps for Athletes and Karate.